ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento1/index.rst

 Magento 1
 =================================================

 Our Magento 1 optimised stack has been going since 2008.
-The core components of our Magento 1 optimised stack are:
+The core components of this stack are:

 - **Firewall**: Dedicated/Shared Firewall